top of page

 Israel the physical nation was brought out of Egypt, a type of sin, by a man (Moses) who was a type of Christ.
 Israel the spiritual nation is brought out of sin by Christ Himself.

 Physical Israel in general did not have the spirit of God and so could not see things from God's spiritual point of view.
-Moses however, was given the holy spirit so that he could be an intermediary between the people of Israel and God.
+Moses, however, was given the holy spirit so that he could be an intermediary between the people of Israel and God.

 This physical leader, Moses, was a type of Jesus Christ in His role as Head of State, i.e. lawgiver, provider and protector.
-Additionally, Aaron the high priest served alongside him.
+Aaron the high priest served alongside him.
 The high priest was a type of Christ's other role as Head of Religion.
-This role pictured Christ as intermediary and spokesman for the God Family, as well as the one who made atonement for the sins of the people.
+This role pictured Christ as spokesman for the God Family, as well as the one who made atonement for the sins of the people.

 These roles have ceased to be filled by human beings.
+Fittingly, the last physical high priest died in the Roman destruction of the Temple in 70AD.

-Dictators and other tyrants love to be idolised and worshipped, just as Satan wants to be worshipped (Matt 4:9, Rev 13:4).
-History records few better examples of this than the Roman Emperors.
-Their statues were erected in many places; people were forced to bow down to them and make offerings, and many a person was killed for not complying.
+Dictators love to be worshipped, just as Satan wants to be worshipped (Matt 4:9, Rev 13:4).
+History records few better examples of this than the Roman Emperors whose statues the people were forced to worship and make offerings to.
+The penalty for non-compliance was death.
 The Roman Empire is pictured in the Scriptures as a component of the "Beast", i.e. the powers that controlled Jerusalem for 2520 years.
-The great false Church imitated the form of government of this "Beast" power and created what Scripture calls the "Image of the Beast", i.e. the Papacy.
-For an empire or God's Church to have such one man government is simply idolatry.
-As explained above, Jesus Christ fills both "one man" roles under the New Covenant.
-No such role remains for a human being to fill in New Covenant times.
+The great false church imitated the form of government of this "Beast" power and created what Rev 13:15 refers to as the "image of the Beast", which in this case meant the Papacy in the image of the Roman emperor.
+See the page "REVELATION 13 - THE BEAST" for a full explanation of the term "image of the Beast", and its application to all Beast powers.

-For any man under the New Covenant to take on a "one man" leadership role in the Church is to accept the Image of the Beast.
-They are usurping a role that belongs to Jesus Christ, just like Satan tried to do.
+For any man to take on a "one man" leadership role in the Church under the New Covenant, and thus usurp a role that belongs to Jesus Christ, is for him to adopt the "image of the Beast".
 Such a man "as God, sits in the Temple of God, showing himself that he is God" (II Thes 2:4).
 Herbert W Armstrong introduced this office of the "man of sin" into his branch of God's Church in its final era.

-It is noteworthy that during the 2520 years of Israel and Judah being deprived of their blessings, they suffered under kings and despots.
+It is noteworthy that during the 2520 years of Israel and Judah being deprived of their blessings, they suffered under dictators and tyrants.
 Most historical persecution of Christians also occurred under this form of rulership.
-However, as soon as Israel's time of punishment was over and they started to receive their blessings, they also began receiving a form of representative governance as one of those blessings!!
-This happened with the northern European nations, Great Britain, the United States of America and also the State of Israel in 1948.
+However, as soon as Israel's time of punishment was over and they started to receive their blessings, they also began receiving representative governance as one of those blessings!!

 "Without counsel purposes are disappointed, but in the multitude of counselors they are established" (Pr 15:22).